CogniEpoch/Binance-Historical-Data-Downloader/Readme.md

 > Ensure that you have a stable internet connection.
 >
 > The script downloads data at the specified time frame for each day in the specified date range.

+> [!TIP]
+> You can change the BTC-USDT to your favored coin, and if available, it will download.

 > [!CAUTION]
 >  # Disclaimer